jnshah014/Ryu-Encryption/docs/README.md

 else:
   return sum % 95
 ```
-- Changed the code slightly:
+2. Changed the code slightly to allow the `floor()` function to always activate.
 ```python
 elif enclevelnum == 2:
   #if len(str(sum)) % 2 == 1: #odd length